bulksoil/BioProtocol/ANALYSIS/SeqProcessing/seq_processing.md

 The first part of any microbiome analysis is download, demultiplex, clean, and cluster the data.
 Here, we will give some basic instructions on how to complete these tasks.

 ## Before starting
-If you want to follow along with this tutorial, you will need to download a few things:
+If you want to follow along with this tutorial, you will need to download a few things

-	- [BananaStand](https://github.com/bulksoil/BananaStand) is a pipeline and wrapper for conducting many of the steps involved in the up-front sequence processing.
+-[BananaStand](https://github.com/bulksoil/BananaStand) is a pipeline and wrapper for conducting many of the steps involved in the up-front sequence processing.
 - [PANDAseq](https://github.com/neufeld/pandaseq) is used by BananaStand to merge paired end amplicons into contiguous sequences.
 - [NINJA-OPS](https://github.com/GabeAl/NINJA-OPS) is the OTU calling pipeline used to quickly cluster sequences.
 - [BIOM Format](http://biom-format.org/) is the output format of the OTU table from NINJA-OPS.
 You will eventually need to convert it to a .tsv file

 Visit the homepages for each of these packages/software and follow their installation instructions.
 If you have any problems installing BananaStand please contact Joe Edwards at edwards@ucdavis.edu.